See live MACI case videos Skip to content

 • Concomitant

-Cassandra Lee, MD performs a MACI procedure with a subtotal medial meniscectomy on a 29-year-old active female with a medial femoral condyle cartilage defect.
+Cassandra Lee, MD performs a MACI open procedure with a subtotal medial meniscectomy on a 29-year-old active female with a medial femoral condyle cartilage defect.

 • Patella